Krish-CyberSec/CyberSecurity_Roadmap/01-Networking/Lesson-09-Route-Selection/README.md

 10.10.10.0/24
 ```

-Now suppose a packet arrives with:
+Now a packet arrives with:

 ```text
 Destination IP: